holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 ## Deprecated validation op functionality removed

 In your integrity zome's validation functions, you deal with DHT operations, or ops.
-They are somewhat convoluted, so `FlatOp` was introduced to make things simpler.
-It was originally called `OpType`, and until now that old name was an alias of `FlatOp`.
+They are somewhat complex, so `FlatOp` was introduced to make things simpler.
+It was originally called `OpType`, and until now that old name was a deprecated alias of `FlatOp`.
 The old type has finally been removed, along with the `Op::to_type` method (use `Op::flattened` instead).

 ## Change in enum serialization